tiefighter345/Language-Crafter/README.md

 **How to use**:

-download the main.py file, run it using python in the terminal
+download the main.py file.
+PLace it in a specific directory
+Run it using python (either through terminal or a code editor) Language data will be stored in a folder created inside the directory.